behni/TriggerFramework/README.md

   }

   private void setBefore() {
-    //holds before records in a List
-    List<TriggerUnitTest__c> oldObjList = (List<TriggerUnitTest__c>) oldList;

-    //holds before records in a map
+    //holds before update and after context trigger records in a list List<TriggerUnitTest__c> oldObjList = (List<TriggerUnitTest__c>) oldList;

-    Map<Id, TriggerUnitTest__c> oldObjMap = (Map<Id, TriggerUnitTest__c>) oldMap;
+    //holds before records in a map (only possible for after triggers and before update triggers) Map<Id, TriggerUnitTest__c> oldObjMap = (Map<Id, TriggerUnitTest__c>) oldMap;

-    //sets records in before context to be avaliable in new context (in newList) for(TriggerUnitTest__c record : (List<TriggerUnitTest__c>) newList) {
+    //sets records in before context to be avaliable in new context (in before context only newList/newMap) for(TriggerUnitTest__c record : (List<TriggerUnitTest__c>) newList) {
         record.BeforeCheck__c = true;
     }